MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   and not need to know that info.
                   But you can use it to append anything to the job cards

+MDJOBREL.txt    - A work in progress, but what is here works.
+                  Uses a control file to release held jobs when a running job completes, I submit my daily/weekly batch in bulk as mainly held jobs, where the running jobs release dependent held jobs as they complete (if the running job was < maxcc allowed).
+                  This provides a simple batch job dependency method to avoid dataset contention.
+                  See the $DOC member for how to use it.
+                  A work in progress as I intend to connect all the various bits I have in this section into a full scheduler with automated restart/recovery etc at
+                  some point.

 MMPF.txt        - Marks Message Processing Facility
 MMPF_user_manual.odt - User manual for MMPF.